 John Torrey Morse, Jr., was an attorney, historian, and biographer.
 He was a lecturer in history at Harvard in the late 1870s and for two years served with Henry Cabot Lodge as co-editor of the International Review.
 He also was editor of the American Statesmen series of biographies.

-On January 9, 1930, John T. Morse sold 16 Fairfield to real estate dealer Henry C. Brookings.
-He sold the house on June 2, 1930, to real estate dealer Richard deBlois Boardman, trustee of the Two Seventy Six Marlborough Street Trust.
+On January 9, 1930, soon after he had moved to Needham, John T. Morse, Jr., sold 16 Fairfield to real estate dealer Henry C. Brookings.
+Henry Brookings sold the house on June 2, 1930, to real estate dealer Richard deBlois Boardman, trustee of the Two Seventy Six Marlborough Street Trust.
 The house was razed soon thereafter.